-The Group actively and regularly reviews and manages its equity and debt capital structure to ensure optimal capital management and shareholder returns, taking into consideration the future capital requirements of the Group and capital efficiency, prevailing and projected profitability, projected operating cash flows, projected capital expenditures and projected strategic investment opportunities.
+The Group reviews and manages its equity and debt capital structure to ensure optimal capital management and shareholder returns, taking into consideration the future capital requirements of the Group and capital efficiency, prevailing and projected profitability, projected operating cash flows, projected capital expenditures and projected strategic investment opportunities.
 The Group and the Company currently do not adopt any formal dividend policy.

 The Group manages their equity and debt capital structure and make adjustments to them, whenever necessary, in the light of changes in economic conditions.
-No changes were made in the objectives, policies or processes during the financial years ended 31 December 2020 and 2019.
+No changes were made in the objectives, policies or processes during the financial years ended 31 December 2022 and 2021.